 Acting in Good Faith

-Reports of Wrongful Conduct or suspected Wrongful Conduct will be kept confidential on a “need-to-know” basis, consistent with the need to conduct an adequate investigation.
+Except a provided in this policy, reports of Wrongful Conduct or suspected Wrongful Conduct will be kept confidential on a “need-to-know” basis, consistent with the need to conduct an adequate investigation.

 Handling of Reported Wrongful Conduct